monicalaura/city-at-a-glance/README.md

 ![added-review](https://github.com/monicalaura/city-at-a-glance/assets/58688612/508c222f-01de-492b-b41f-cdcbbaa4a4fa)

-A list with 3 most recent favorite cities.
-A list with 3 random cities.
+A list with 3 most recent favorite cities & a list with 3 random cities.

 ![latest](https://github.com/monicalaura/city-at-a-glance/assets/58688612/e6232a9e-7552-4a31-a8f8-5c07a212270d)